 Stone State Park is unusually located within the city limits of Sioux City and on the northern portion of Iowa’s Loess Hills.
 I was struck by the rugged terrain and remote feeling you get so close to Iowa’s fourth largest city.
 Unlike the prairie covered hills of centuries ago, the terrain in Stone State park is now covered in lush forest.
 Prairie remnants can still be found on many of the highest hills in the park to give you a sense of what this land once looked like.
 You can access the park from two entrances located on the east and west sides.
-The east entrance is best for travelers coming from HWY 29 or HWY 12 and the west side is convenient for Sioux City residents.
+The west entrance is best for travelers coming from HWY 29 or HWY 12 and the east side is convenient for Sioux City residents.

 The park is rich with features and can accommodate many popular outdoor activities.
 There is an extensive trail system that is well maintained.
 The park’s multi-use trails draw mountain bikers, equestrian riders, cross country skiers, snowmobilers and hikers.

 For overnight stays, Stone State Park offers camping for tents and trailers at a modest sized modern campground.
 There are also three camping cabins with heat and air-conditioning but no sanitary facilities.
 The campground’s shower and restrooms are available while staying in the cabins.